lukehorvat/flashular/README.md

 <flash-alerts pre-process="processFlashAlert(alert)"></flash-alerts>
 ```

 How might this be useful?
-Well, flash alerts are definitely something you want to localize, but a lot of i18n libraries out there tend to load their translation dictionaries asynchronously.
-What if you want to store an alert in the flash, but i18n hasn't finished loading yet.
-How do you do it?
+Well, flash alerts are definitely something you want to localize, for example.
+But a lot of i18n libraries out there tend to load their translation dictionaries asynchronously.
+So what if you want to store a translated alert string in the flash, but i18n hasn't finished loading yet.
+You can't do it.
+Or can you?

-With Flashular, you could simply store the dictionary key for a particular translation in the flash, and then translate it later in your `preProcess` function.
-And because *any* type can be stored in the flash, you could store the dictionary key in an array along with additional strings to substitute in the translation.
+Flashular automatically detects changes to the return value of your `preProcess` function (using Angular's [$interpolate](http://docs.angularjs.org/api/ng.$interpolate) magic) and re-renders alerts as needed.
+So if your i18n library returns null or an empty string if you try to use it before it has finished loading, and a translated string once it has loaded, then it's pretty obvious what you should do - perform the translation inside your `preProcess` function!

 Still not clear?
 Below is an example: